-This species is endemic to Somalia.
-Most records are from the south of the country in Bakool and Bay Provinces.
-It has also been recorded near the coast, north of Mogadishu, at Bud Bud in Galguduud Province, and near Garoowe in Nugaal Province.
-Recorded localities are the general vicinity of Garoowe, Bud Bud, El Ure (Uegit), Scił Manąs (Baidoa), Dinsor, Rahole, Afgoi, and Showli Berdi (Bardera).
-It has been recorded up to 500m asl.
+This species is endemic to Somalia, but the limits of its range are not well known.
+Most records are from the south of the country in Bakool and Bay Province with additional records near the coast, north of Mogadishu, at Bud Bud in Galguduud Province, and near Garoowe in Nugaal Province.
+Recorded localities are the general vicinity of Garoowe, Bud Bud, El Ure (Uegit), Sciù Manàs (Baidoa), Dinsor, Rahole, Afgoi, and Showli Berdi (Bardera).
+It has been recorded up to 500 m asl and its extent of occurrence (EOO) 200,554 km2.

 Habitat and Ecology

 Its habitat preferences when it is not breeding are not well known, though it is presumably a species of dry savannahs and semi-arid habitats.
-It breeds in temporary pools and small reservoirs.
+It breeds by larval development in temporary pools and small reservoirs.

 There is little information on threats to this species.
 It might be affected by livestock grazing, and perhaps fire and droughts, but otherwise it does not appear to be significantly threatened at present.